deeplearning4j/deeplearning4j/quickstart.md

 Quick Start Guide
 =================

-Can't wait to start with Deeplearning4j?
 This is everything you need to run DL4J examples and begin your own projects.

 We recommend that you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j).
-You may want to lurk and learn at first - you can also request help and give feedback, but do use this guide before asking questions already answered below.
+Gitter is where you can request help and give feedback, but please do use this guide before asking questions we've answered below.
 If you are new to deep learning, we've included [a road map for beginners](../deeplearningforbeginners.html) with links to courses, readings and other resources.

 ## Prerequisites